socialclue/proof.ai/README.md

-# Social Proof : UseInfluence to Dhain Se oh धाएं से.
+# Social Proof : UseInfluence to Dhain Se oh धाएं से and then proof.ai

 ### What is social proof?